 In 2019, NAFA made its debut and successfully welcomed over 100,000 people attending a range of events and ticketed shows.
-Excluded in that attendance figure, was the thousands of audience members that also attended HALO and Strand Ephemera in 2019.
+Excluded in that attendance figure, were the thousands of audience members that also attended HALO and Strand Ephemera in 2019.
 The festival ended its final weekend on a high note with tens of thousands of people attending HALO alone.

 Over 600 performers, artists, musicians, comedians, dancers, and more were involved in the NAFA program with hundreds of others involved in Northern Fringe Festival events.
 Out of the 300 shows programmed, 21 were sold out, resulting in a very successful first year at NAFA.